 Header image courtesy of @bakebe_hk (Instagram)

-We had a go at the five-inch Double-layered Cheesecake ($490), a creation so fail-proof that even fools like us could master it.
-They also launched the pet cake series ($330) at their Megabox branch, which uses pumpkin, flour, eggs, vegetable oil, potatoes, cream cheese, and dog biscuits for you to share the joy of baking with your furry friends at home.
+We had a go at the five-inch double-layered cheesecake ($490), a creation so fail-proof that even fools like us could master it.
+They also launched the pet cake series (starting from $320) at their Megabox and Yuen Long branches, which uses pet-friendly ingredients such as pumpkin, flour, eggs, vegetable oil, potatoes, cream cheese, and dog biscuits for you to share the joy of baking with your furry friends at home.

 Bake It Easy, Shop 607, New Treasure Centre, 10 Ng Fong Street, San Po Kong | (+852) 6732 5740

 Note: Bake It Easy may be temporarily closed due to Covid-19 restrictions.

 Known for their beautiful bespoke buttercream cakes, Lazy Baking Studio offers small-group workshops for those who are interested in learning the art of crafting confections.
 Instructors carefully guide students on how to bake, layer, and cream a cake.
 For the finishing touch, participants get to decorate their own creations with edible glitters, gold foils, and sugar gemstones.

 Try your hand at the new cake trend sweeping the globe, the Fault Line cake (starting from $1,080), or stick to the classic pastel buttercream cake (starting from $880) for starters.
 As part of your baking lesson, the teachers will also serve homemade madeleines and tea in class, so you know a good time is guaranteed.

 Lazy Baking Studio, 14 Hing Yip Street, Kwun Tong | (+852) 9067 7056